kasulaarunteja/Banking_System/README.md

 # Banking_System
-We will create a Banking System
+ create a Banking System

-We need to create the following Schemas
+ create the following Schemas

 // add timestamps for everything